hphelion/documentation/community/community.faq.md

 ####How can I report issues and participate in HP Helion OpenStack Community edition related discussions? #### {#reportissues}

-We are hosting the support discussion forum for the Community edition at [https://ask.openstack.org](https://ask.openstack.org).
+We are hosting the support discussion forum for the HP OpenStack Community edition at [https://ask.openstack.org](https://ask.openstack.org).
 Developers in the community are very familiar with this forum and already participate in OpenStack-related discussions there.
 Please tag your questions with 'HPHelion' to get our attention for any questions and issues you raise.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 <!--

-####Is HP Helion OpenStack Community integrated with other HP Helion products and solutions? #### {#integrated}
+####Is HP Helion OpenStack Community edition integrated with other HP Helion products and solutions? #### {#integrated}

 Yes.
 These products will reference "Powered by HP OpenStack."